rperea14/rotrk_landmarks/README.md

 # rotrk_landmarks
 A set of tools to read, write and modify *.trk *.trk.gz or *.nii  *.nii.gz files from diffusion imaging tractography.

-#FOR GITHUBusERS: (NOTED 10_31_2017.
-COMMITS WILL BE OCCASIONALLY DONE.
-I WILL BE USING RPEREA14 B!TBUCKET ACCOUNT FOR WORK ENVIRONMENT SIMPLIFIACTION "